Sólheimajökull Glacier Private Hike

 What if it’s raining?

-In Iceland we have around 200 rainy days per year, so we’ve learned to live with it.
-Always remember to have your rain gear with you and if you indeed use it during the tour - well, you’re having a real Icelandic experience!
+Although extreme rain might force us to cancel the tour in Iceland we have around 200 rainy days per year, so we’ve learned to live with it.
+Always remember to have your rain gear with you and if you indeed use it during the tour – well, you’re having a real Icelandic experience!

 During the early stages of pregnancy, there shouldn’t be any problem to join a glacier hike, though we always recommend consulting your doctor beforehand.
 We reserve a right for our guide to take the final decision on the spot.